Celebrate our beautiful

 Although you might think there’s never a tree far away, the truth is that most places in Europe have many more wooded areas than our greenery here …

 Every year during National Tree Week, Tree Council organisations, hundreds of schools and others set up fun tree-themed events open to the public.
-Some of the exciting events that took place last year are listed below.
+Some of the exciting events that took place in 2015 are listed below.

 It’s so wonderful to learn about the fantastic work being carried out in our local communities to ensure that our important woodland areas are kept in good health and are enjoyed by future generations.